dorjeduck/goldbach-vibes/README.md

 ### Goldbach Distance

-The Goldbach distance for a number n is the smallest number d for which n-d and n+d are both prime numbers, or -1 if no such number exists.
+The Goldbach distance for a number n is the smallest non negative number d for which n-d and n+d are both prime numbers, or -1 if no such number exists.

 ```bash
 # Plot Goldbach distances